 Data types supported by Cedar

-The Cedar policy language supports values and expressions of the following data types.
+The Cedar policy language supports values and expressions of several possible data types.

 Topics on this page